What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Discussion

 Our participants described abandoning entire online communities due to unpredictable triggering content.
 P\_0\_04 stopped visiting support forums despite needing community connection.
 P\_0\_12 avoided all social media after pregnancy loss, cutting off social support when she needed it most.
 These users faced a binary choice: risk psychological harm or disconnect entirely. \diymod{} creates a third option.
 Users can engage with challenging topics and diverse viewpoints because the presentation layer that tends to provoke overwhelm or distress has been modified.
 The information remains accessible while the harm is reduced.
 This sentiment of having a new way to engage with the digital world was articulated by P\_1\_03: \begin{quote} \textit{``I think what you've done is life-impacting for people.
 Even if it's not perfect, I'm still thankful for it, and I think other people are too.''} \end{quote}

 At the same time, this approach surfaces deeper tensions: Who decides what users should or should not engage with, and why does that decision need to be made in a top-down, prescriptive manner?
-The First Amendment is often framed as a protection of speech, but legal scholars have emphasized that it also safeguards the right to freedom of listening and the right against compelled listening~\cite{corbin2009first}.
+The First Amendment is often framed as a protection of speech.
+Legal scholars have similarly argued for the right to freedom of listening and the right against compelled listening~\cite{corbin2009first}.
 While these protections do not extend to platforms as private entities, the principles that they represent remain relevant.
 Our studies show that content that appears benign to most can be experienced as harmful by others.
 This variability complicates any universal judgment about what content is ``safe'' or ``appropriate''---at least outside the categories codified by law.
 And it raises a critical question: Who gets to decide which experiences of harm are valid and which users are entitled to protection?